-All investee companies which are "not currently aligning" to a net zero GHG emissions pathway are reported to the Responsible Investment & Climate Committee on a quarterly basis, along with the engagement activity undertaken in relation to such companies.
-If the Responsible Investment & Climate Committee concludes that the relevant company is not taking sufficient action to reduce its GHG emissions, or where the engagement process has been ongoing for two years without progress, the engagement activity will be escalated.
+All companies Troy engages with under this policy are reported to the Responsible Investment & Climate Committee on a quarterly basis, along with the engagement activity undertaken in relation to such companies.
+If the Responsible Investment & Climate Committee concludes that the relevant company is not taking sufficient action to mitigate its adverse climate-related impacts by way of GHG emissions reduction and progress on its decarbonisation strategy, or where the engagement process has been ongoing for two years without progress, the engagement activity will be escalated.